-Your wing should be checked regularly to ensure proper airworthiness.
+Your wing should be checked regularly to ensure airworthiness.
 It should be serviced by a qualified professional for the first time after 24 months, or after 100 hours.
 If you are a frequent flyer, more than 100 hrs per year, then we recommend to have the wing serviced annually.

 The dimensions of the lines tend to move during the first part of their life, it is therefore recommended to have a performance trim check within the first 50hrs of use.
 To ensure the correct trim, the lines should be measured and adjusted to the published values as necessary.
+Loops in the B lines and the AR3 risers are in place to make the trimming process easier.

 It is important to perform regular inspections to know the exact condition of all of the components of your wing.
-We recommend that inspections are carried out by a qualified professional.
+We recommend these inspections are carried out by a qualified professional and to follow the guidelines set out by the PMA standard.
+The PMA standard for inspecting wings forms the minimum values expected.

 The sail cloth and the lines do not age in the same way or at the same rate so you will have to change the line set during the normal use of the wing.